noi-techpark/sfscon-pdf-downloader/README.md

 Once you created the mapping, copy it into the app directory in a txt format
 `cp SFSCON-mapping.csv app/SFSCON-mapping.txt`

+This file is currently needed, because the csv export of the SFSCON website backend does not have the track and room assigned to a talk.
+That information is needed, to create the final outputs directory and file name structure.
+If in future the track/room are already in the exported file, this mapping is not needed.
+(but of course a bit of coding to adapt everything to work without the mapping file is needed)

 Note: Godot sees csv files as translations files and does per default convert them in other files etc.
 To prevent this behavior, the file can simply be in a txt format.